cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/04-comparison.md

 ![Invariant Mass histogram](../fig/prints/tbrowser0.png)

 This is a visual navigator of a `.root` file.
 Here you can see the struture of `generated_hist.root`.
 Double click the folders to open them and see their content.
-The Efficiency plots we see are stored in `efficiency/plots/`:
+The Efficiency plots we see are stored in `efficiency/plots/` folder:

 ![Invariant Mass histogram](../fig/prints/tbrowser2.png)